Euphonique/Ninebot-BLE-MQTT-Bridge/README.md

-# Ninebot BLE-MQTT Bridge for Home Assistant
+# Ninebot BLE to MQTT Bridge for Home Assistant

 Connect your Ninebot/Segway scooter to Home Assistant via BLE and MQTT.